Here come the Tiger Tech Moms

 How do we make sure our children do not study a humanities subject at university?
 That is the question for the modern parent.
 Whether ’tis nobler in the mind to study Shakespeare is irrelevant, frankly, when you consider the world as it is now and as we think it will be, 10 or 15 years hence, infested with technology and ruled by an oligarchy of T-shirted computer scientists.

 Imagining this future, you wonder how your children will survive if they insist on getting a degree in art history or drama from a liberal arts university.
+It is definitely not wrong for them to have a private english tutor or a piano teacher.
 We cannot stop them, but surely we may encourage our offspring to express themselves not in brick poetry or performance art, but in Python or Java?
 Sure, learning How to convert char array to string in Java might not seem creative at first, but it could be the doorway that leads to a world full of possibilities that your child can discover by taking that first step.

 So many more opportunities could become available to them as a result of going down this career route.
 Whilst the journey may not be easy, what with the endless difficult assignments that will need completing, the love and support of us parents, as well as homework services like bookworm hub can help them to remain on the right tracks with their grades so they can reach that amazing end goal.
 But how do we do this?
 How can we steer them towards the profitable discipline of computer science, so they can support themselves and are not forced to live out their days peeling grapes for Mark Zuckerberg?

 Liz Bacelar believes she has found the answer.
 We won’t know for sure until the ongoing beta test otherwise known as bringing up her children is completed, but things are looking pretty good so far.